Akashnandii/Tic-Tac-Toe/README.md

 Reset Game:
 A reset button allows the game to be restarted by clearing the board, resetting the turn to "X", and stopping any playing music.
 The reset also removes any winning line animation.

+⭐ Show Your Support

+If you liked this project, give it a star ⭐ on GitHub!